Dear Colleagues, please note that the abstract submission will be open until 28 February 2019.

 Abstracts are to be submitted into one of the following thematic sections:

-Abstracts can be amended in the online submission system until the deadline.
+Abstracts can be amended in the online submission system until the deadline of 28 February 2019.

 All submitted panel, round-table and paper abstracts will be subject to a review process after the abstract submission deadline.
 Abstracts will be reviewed by the Section Chairs under the overall guidance of the Programme Chairs.